European Citizenship & Values

 Why is this topic a priority for the EU?

 This objective is reflected in the priorities of the new Multiannual Financial Framework (MFF), the EU’s long term budget for 2021-2027.
-Alongside the twin Green and Digital transitions, this new MFF emphasizes the importance of active EU citizenship and participation.
+Alongside the twin Green and Digital transitions, the MFF emphasises active citizenship, democratic participation, and shared European values.
 Active citizenship and participation in democratic life is included as a top priority across many of the programmes that are funded by the MFF, including the Citizens, Equality, Rights and Values (CERV) and Erasmus+ programmes.

 In addition to encouraging civic engagement through its funding programmes, the European Commission also provides opportunities for civil society to make their voices heard through public consultation tools like the European Citizens Initiatives and the Conference on the Future of Europe.